Is a “Guilty” finding at NJP an actual “Conviction?”

 Non-judicial Punishment

-What is non-judicial punishment (NJP)?
-The term non-judicial punishment (NJP) describes forms of punishment used to maintain good order and discipline in each of the armed forces.
+Nonjudicial punishment (NJP) describes forms of punishment used to maintain good order and discipline in the armed forces.
 NJP is allowed by Article 15 of the Uniform Code of Military Justice (UCMJ).
-Depending on which service you are a member of, NJP is referred to by … Continued
+Depending on which service you are a member of, NJP is referred to by varying names.